UseAllFive/next-prismic-base/README.md

 # A statically generated website starter kit using Next.js and Prismic CMS

+It's highly suggested that you read through the Next and Prismic documentation below before starting a project if you are not familiar with these services:

 - [Next.js](https://nextjs.org/)
 - [Prismic](https://prismic.io/)

+## Table of contents

+- How to use
+- UA5 conventions
+  - Branch naming

 ## How to use